threefoldtech/info_grid/src/getstarted/remote-desktop_gui/xrdp_guide/xrdp_guide.md

       curl ifconfig.me
       ```

-* On the 3node terminal, allow client computer port to the firewall (ufw)
+* On the VM terminal, allow client computer port to the firewall (ufw)
   * ```
     sudo ufw allow from your_local_ip/32 to any port 3389
     ```